-The stop criterium for the iteration procedure is defined between 1E-05 and 0.1 (cm3 cm-3) and basically defines convergence.
-Choosing it too large could introduce errors, while choosing it too small will increase the calculation time substantially.
+Three stop criteria may be used for the iteration procedure:

+- THETOL = Maximum difference in moisture content, which is defined between 1E-05 and 0.01 (cm3 cm-3) and basically defines convergence.
+Choosing it too large could introduce errors, while choosing it too small will increase the calculation time substantially. - GWLCONV = Maximum difference in groundwater level is defined between 1E-05 and 1000 (cm).
+A high value of 300 cm may be choosen to eliminate the influence of this criterium and reach convergence solely by the criteria for moisture content - MSTEPS = Maximum number of iterations

+In addition to these criteria the user may use the switch SWBALANCE to introduce compensation of the water balance.
 The user should check the mass balance error in the soil water output file (.WBA) to determine if the error is acceptable.